 The minimum age to qualify is 65, though younger insureds with significant health impairments may qualify.

 Any policy type – including term – with a death benefit of $100,000 or more could qualify.
 There is no maximum death benefit.

-While a decline in health isn’t always necessary to qualify, health impairments may increase the market value of your policy.
+A decline in health isn’t always necessary to qualify, but health impairments may increase the market value of your policy.

 Listen to the Podcast

 Each week, join Chris Orestis as he shares what people need to know about building a “well-balanced” retirement that includes financial security, health, long-term care, and lifestyle strategies.